ProjectEniko/eniko/README.md

 # Contributing
 Pull requests are welcome.
-For major changes, please join the [Dev Team](https://github.com/orgs/ProjectEniko/teams/devteam) and open an [issue](https://github.com/ProjectEniko/eniko/issues0) first to discuss what you would like to change.
+For major changes, please open an [issue](https://github.com/ProjectEniko/eniko/issues0) first to discuss what you would like to change.

 A full list of open projects can be found on the [Projects page](https://github.com/ProjectEniko/eniko/projects).
 We welcome all offers to contribute towards these projects.